yoramterleth/uiglaciology/content/1-hardware.md

 An important concept is that different computers, like kennicott, can be operated from a different computer.

+kennicott can be accessed via a terminal and ssh.
+* From a Windows machine, you'll want to use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (download and install the latest 64-bit MSI).
+You'll also want to install and have running [XMing](https://sourceforge.net/projects/xming/).

-kennicott can be accessed via a terminal and ssh (including with putty, from a Windows machine), or, alternately it can be mounted via samba to a local computer filesystem.
-U
+Alternately, kennicott can be mounted via samba to any local computer filesystem.
+Then, files can be transferred to and from kennicott's directories as though it were a local hard drive.

 We do most computing on the group server kennicott where we can access each other's scripts and access group datasets.
+See  the ['Structure'](https://tbartholomaus.github.io/uiglaciology/2-structure/) page on this site for more information and suggestions.